 “You are entitled to your opinion … you are not entitled to your own facts” – Daniel Patrick Moynihan

 Amid massive cultural, political, financial and technological change, and a worsening crisis in the business of journalism caused largely by digital corporations like Facebook, F&O is now conducting a four-year review.
-Due to a reduced publishing schedule we are not requesting site payment — though contributors may provide their individual payment link.
-Thank you, and bless those few hundred of you who have supported our site.
+Due to a reduced publishing schedule we are not currently selling subscriptions — though contributors may provide their individual payment link, and we appreciate supporting donations via links on each page.
+Thank you, and bless those few hundred of you who have supported our site from the start.
 You are, sadly, too few among nearly 1/4 million readers, most unwilling to spend even pennies on journalism, even as many copy and paste our works onto Facebook or blogs.
 For our future plans, and a request for your feedback, please stay tuned.

 Meantime, we invite you to read Elizabeth Kolbert’s review in the New Yorker of two important books about journalism media — and consider what is at stake in the survival of real journalism as a cornerstone of democracy.
 If we view ourselves as citizens of informed democracies, we have power to support or change systems.
 If we don’t, the cynicism or apathy of acting only as consumers will be self-fulfilling.
 Whether our future unfolds in democracies is our choice, and each of us has a stake.

 San Miguel de Allende: “NAFTA of Literary Festivals”

 Canada’s ambassador to Ireland: Once a Cop, Always a Cop

 Fort McMurray: from “black pitch” and salt to oil sands

 The Pluck of the Irish: How a proud native cuts through the kitsch.

 JFK: The Murdered King